Fall Perennials E - O

 Gentiana andrewsii, bottle gentian, Zones 3-7.
 This fall-blooming perennial is a native of northeastern and midwestern North America.
 The curious dark blue flowers are clustered at the top of the stem and swell like bottles, but never open.
 If you can provide the moist soil, good drainage and cool temperatures it prefers, the blue of the flowers is beautiful.
 Not a good plant for the south.

 Helenium autumnale, sneezeweed, Zones 3-8.
 Poor sneezeweed, like goldenrod, has the rep for causing hayfever, but the culprit is really ragweed which blooms at the same time.
-A native of eastern North America, sneezeweed blooms in late summer into autumn.
-The large domed centers resemble coneflowers, but the yellow array of petals with lobed, toothy tips are distinctive.
+A native of eastern North America, sneezeweed blooms in late summer into autumn in perfect autumnal colors of red, orange, and yellow.
+The large domed centers resemble coneflowers, but the array of petals with lobed, toothy tips are distinctive.
 This plant gets large (3-5') and can be invasive, so dig and divide every couple of years to keep in check.

 Helianthus angustifolius, swamp or narrow leaf sunflower, Zones 6-9.
 At 5-7' tall, with cheery bright golden yellow blooms, this sunflower really creates an impact in the fall garden.
 This one at Tryon Palace in New Bern, N.C.